MetPX/sarracenia/docs/source/Explanation/Glossary.rst

 ----

 A pump is a host running Sarracenia, either a rabbitmq AMQP server or an MQTTT one such as mosquitto.
-The message queueing middleware is called a *broker.*
+The notification message queueing middleware is called a *broker.*
 The pump has administrative users and manage the MQP broker as a dedicated resource.
 Some sort of transport engine, like an apache server, or an openssh server, is used to support file transfers.
 SFTP, and